DigitalOcean Holdings Inc. (DOCN) Shares Down Despite Recent Market Volatility

-The stock price of DigitalOcean Holdings Inc. (NYSE: DOCN) has dropped by -3.05 compared to previous close of 34.46.
-Despite this, the company has seen a fall of -5.03% in its stock price over the last five trading days.
+DigitalOcean Holdings Inc. (NYSE: DOCN)’s stock price has decreased by -4.97 compared to its previous closing price of 34.59.
+However, the company has seen a -4.97% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 11/07/22 that Digital Ocean Earnings Raise More Questions About the Cloud

 Is It Worth Investing in DigitalOcean Holdings Inc. (NYSE: DOCN) Right Now?